Quzeem/WeKonnet/readme.md

 # WEkonnet API

 > Backend API for WEkonnet application.
-An application which connects alumni of a particular organization with detailed and updated info about one another.
+This project is aimed at providing a platform for alumni of a particular organization to maintain the connection they have as time goes on; by providing detailed and updated info about one another.

 ## Usage